mrward/mrward.github.com/source/_posts/2017-02-19-PowerShellSupportInXamarinStudio.markdown

 ## Show API Documentation

-Right clicking on a PowerShell command and selecting Show API Documentation will open the online help for that PowerShell command into the web browser.
+Right clicking on a PowerShell command and selecting Show API Documentation will open the online help for that PowerShell command, if it is available, into the web browser.

 {% img /images/blog/PowerShellSupportInXamarinStudio/PowerShellAPIDocumentationContextMenu.png 'API Documentation text editor context menu' 'API Documentation text editor context menu' %}